leminhtuan2015/Today-I-Learn/game_engine_unity/unity_IDE.md

 * Windows
   * The Project Window - Assets
   * The Hierarchy Window - Scenes
-  * The Inspector Window - GameObject
+  * The Inspector Window - GameObjects
   * The Console Window
 * Views
-  * The Scene View
+  * The Scene View - GameObjects Position
   * The Game View

 #### The Project Window